Charlie Is My Darling (film): Awards

+Charlie is My Darling – Ireland 1965 won the Grammy Award for Best Historical Album at 2014’s 56th Annual Grammy Awards.

+Live 1965: Music from Charlie Is My Darling

-Live 1965: Music From Charlie Is My Darling, the audio album featuring the songs in the documentary, was released 24 November 2014 on ABKCO Records as a stand-alone release as a digital download and streaming audio.
+Live 1965: Music from Charlie Is My Darling, the audio album featuring the songs in the documentary, was released 24 November 2014 on ABKCO Records as a stand-alone release as a digital download and streaming audio.